davidtchiu/davidtchiu.github.io/teaching/cs475/hwk1.vscode/index.md

     ?
 Paste your authentication token: ****************************************
     ```

+8. Now run this to complete the setup.
+    ```bash
+    $ gh auth setup-git
+    ```

-8. That should set you up for authentication to github.
+9. That should set you up for authentication to github.
 We can start our "homework."

 #### Our First C Program